How Much Does Tree Trimming Cost in 2026?

 Number of trees

-That said, you may be able to get a discount on trimming for additional trees since the tree service company is already onsite at your property.
+That said, some pros give discounts on trimming multiple trees since the tree service company is already onsite at your property.
 So, the second or third tree probably won’t cost as much to trim as the first.

 Accessibility